Lucky 13: Mariners top Yankees in extras for tense 1-0 win - WHIZ News

 ROSTER MOVES

-New York placed Matt Carpenter on the 10-day injured list after he broke his left foot in Monday’s game and recalled Andújar from Triple-A Scranton/Wilkes-Barre.
+New York placed Matt Carpenter on the 10-day injured list after he broke his left foot in Monday’s game.
+Andújar was recalled from Triple-A Scranton/Wilkes-Barre.

 Seattle recalled LHP Brendan Bernardino and placed LHP Ryan Borucki on the 15-day injured list.
 Borucki left in the ninth inning Monday night with a strained left forearm.
 He underwent an MRI on Tuesday.